The Second Charade

 Katie Paine

 Katie Paine is a Naarm-based artist and writer.
 Her practice spans installation, video, narrative fiction, drawing, photography and occasionally performance.
-Her practice concerns itself with the ways that we encounter and understand the world through the collection of information and the construction of knowledge.
+Her practice concerns itself with the serpentine trajectories of ideas and information across time, and the ways that we encounter and understand the world through the collection of information and the construction of knowledge.
 She is interested in the fallacies of institutionalised knowledge and the spectral and poetic spaces that open up during instances of miscommunication, failure and misunderstanding.
 Recent work has explored such ideas across the fields of semiotics, hauntology, archival politics, magical realism and science fiction.